alancameronwills/localmap/README.md

 Intended for recording people's stories about places on the map.

 ## Backlog
+1. !Pic shared for multiple places
+1. Switch off add buttons and caret when not signed in
 8. "Highlight new items" button for anyone.
 2. Sub-places / clusters.
 Expand a place and it reveals its contents on map and index.
+13. Multiple items on one place
 3. Google map base as an option.
 Still need to be able to switch to OS map.
 4. Add StreetView.
 Open it at a point, add it to pics.
 17. Automatically open Show Me How on first use.
+1. Lightbox: wait for img load before switching caption, orientation, and starting timer

 14. !
 Sound clips shouldn't play during a repeat of a slideshow.